Bachelor of Science in Mechanical Engineering

 It is highly recommended that Master Plans be submitted to the ME Department at the end of each semester with updated grades.
-It is required that Master Plans be submitted electronically to the ME Department to register for ME-310, ME-490A, & ME-490B.
+It is required that Master Plans be submitted electronically to the ME Department to register for ME-310 and ME-490A.

 SUBMIT MASTER PLANS TO: [email protected]

 In addition, as part of the ME curriculum students are required to take three professional electives such as, ME 530, ME 552 , ME 580, ME 585, and ME 596.
-Before students can register for these classes they must meet with an Advisor to have their printed Master Plan approved.
-Meeting with an advisor will ensure that students take professional electives that are beneficial to their course of study and career objectives.
+Before students register for these classes it is recommended that they meet with an adviser.
+Meeting with an adviser will ensure that students take professional electives that are beneficial to their course of study and career objectives.

 For general information about advising please check the Office of Advising and Evaluations website.
 You can find the Master Plan on Blackboard in Mechanical Engineering.
 You can download your catalog year's (i.e., the year of your admission to the SDSU BSME Program) Master Plan using the link below: